 Secured housing loans are those that are backed by collateral, such as a home equity line of credit or a mortgage.
 Unsecured housing loans do not require any collateral and are often called “personal loans.”

-Both types of housing loans can be used for either the purchase of a new home or the refinancing of an existing home.
+You can use these housing loans for building a custom home with builders available at https://waredesignbuild.com/custom-lake-home-builders-wisconsin/.
+They can also be used for the refinancing of an existing home.
 Housing loans typically have fixed interest rates and terms ranging from 5 to 30 years.

 Pros And Cons Of A Housing Loan